Make these pickled jalapeños once, and you'll be hooked. Sweet & spicy, they're great on tacos, burgers & more, or on

 - Use them instead of regular jalapeño to make extra-tangy guac, pico, or mango salsa.

-- Dot them onto sweet potato chili fries, vegetarian tacos, or serve with fajitas.
+- Dot them onto sweet potato chili fries, vegetarian tacos, or serve with fajitas or taquitos.

 - Use them to finish a spicy sandwich like these chickpea shawarma wraps or top them onto avocado toast.

 - Or enjoy them straight from the jar! 🙂